multimeric/aaindexer/README.rst

 aaindexer
 *********

-Foo

-A Python package for accessing and parsing the [AAindex](https://www.genome.jp/aaindex/), a collection of amino acid properties and substitution matricies.
+A Python package for accessing and parsing the *AAindex
+<https://www.genome.jp/aaindex/>*, a collection of amino acid
+properties and substitution matricies.
 You might want this package so that you can characterise certain amino acid residues, for example to compare the change in chemical properties caused by a missense